celliern/triflow/README.md

 - displays and containers are connected to the simulation via `streamz`
 - add post-processing.
 - real-time display is now based on [Holoviews](https://holoviews.org/).
 Backward compatibility for display is broken and users are encouraged to modify their scripts or to stick to the ^0.4 triflow versions.
-- [TODO]: use poetry to manage dependencies.
+- use poetry to manage dependencies.
+- use `tqdm` to display simulation update.

 ### ROADMAP / TODO LIST